model

 model (plural models)

-1. A person who serves as a subject for artwork or fashion, usually in the medium of photography but also for painting or drawing.
+1. A person who serves as a human template for artwork or fashion.

 2. A person, usually an attractive male or female, who is hired to show items or goods to the public, such as items that are given away as prizes on a TV game show.

-4. A simplified representation used to explain the workings of a real world system or event.
+4. A simulation used to analyze the workings of a real world system or event.

 machine learning model